camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 When you want to assign a custom label to a specific version of a process definition, you can tag it with a version.

-Imagine a case where there are already older versions of a process deployed to the workflow engine, and we want to deploy a new version of this process with the version tag `1.5.2`:
+Imagine a case where there are already older versions of a process deployed to the Workflow Engine and we want to deploy a new version of this process with the version tag `1.5.2`:

 {{< figure class="teaser no-border" src="fetch-and-lock-by-versiontag.png">}}

-The external task with the topic name `compute-total` is not only present in the process shown above but also in older versions of this process.
-However, we want our external task client to only work on External Tasks belonging to the process definition with the version tag `1.5.2`.
+The external task with the topic name `compute-total` is not only present in the process shown above, but also in older versions of this process.
+However, we want our external task client to only work on external tasks belonging to the process definition with the version tag `1.5.2`.

 Let's have a look how we can achieve this using the NodeJS client:
 ```javascript